- Gestational diabetes is a type of diabetes that starts during pregnancy.

-If you had gestational diabetes, you can stop all treatment after the birth.
-You should be offered a test to check your blood glucose levels before you go home and at your 6-week postnatal check.
-You should also be given advice on diet and exercise.
+- If you needed to take medicine for gestational diabetes, you will usually be advised to stop taking them straight after the birth.
+You will be offered a blood test to check your blood glucose levels before you go home and at your 6-week postnatal check.

 Can gestational diabetes be prevented?

-If you have had gestational diabetes in a previous pregnancy, you’re at higher risk of developing it again.
-Your doctor may do an oral glucose tolerance test at around 12 to 16 weeks to check your blood glucose levels, and then again at around 26 weeks.
+If you had gestational diabetes in a previous pregnancy, you’re at higher risk of developing it again.
+Your doctor may recommend screening for gestational diabetes earlier in the pregnancy (at around 12 to 16 weeks), and then again at around 26 weeks of pregnancy.

 What are the complications of gestational diabetes?

-If you have gestational diabetes, you are at higher risk of developing high blood pressure while you are pregnant and a 50% increased risk of developing type 2 diabetes in the future.
-Your baby is also at greater risk of developing type 2 diabetes in later life.
+Having gestational diabetes greatly increases your risk of developing type 2 diabetes in the next 10 to 20 years.
+Around 1 in 2 people diagnosed with gestational diabetes will develop type 2 diabetes in the future.
+Your baby is also at greater risk of developing obesity and type 2 diabetes in later life.